 The exclusion restriction requires that the ECA policy implementation affects health only through its effect on pollution.
+Although we cannot formally test this assumption, we demonstrate that the ECA policy was uncorrelated with observable demographic and economic changes.
 While we focus on fine particulate matter as our primary pollutant of interest, we note that the policy is likely to impact multiple pollutants simultaneously.
 To that extent, our estimates may not solely capture the effect of fine particulate matter.
 This problem plagues most estimates of the health impacts of air pollution because air pollutants are inherently correlated.
 Nevertheless, this exercise helps put our estimates into context with the existing literature.